Ale-Deto04/MatchWeb/README.md

    - Access the main application via the URL configured for **Team03_MatchWeb** (e.g., `http://localhost:8080/Team03_MatchWeb`).

 > [!WARNING]
-> If REST_app is not available or not running, MatchWeb will crash due to failed backend connections.
+> If **REST_App** is not available or not running, MatchWeb will crash due to failed backend connections.

 ---